Research Statement (PDF)

 Current and Future Projects

-In a research project that evolved out of my dissertation research, I am thinking about an under-discussed and under-theorized bifurcation in our use of the term ‘moral' and its cognates.
+In a separate research project that evolved out of my dissertation, I am thinking about an under-discussed and under-theorized bifurcation in our use of the term ‘moral’ and its cognates.
 When talking about morality we might be talking about actual human moral systems (religious or cultural codes of conduct) or we might have in mind any sort of reasoning that seems appropriate to deciding how to act when our actions affect others or, perhaps, things that are valued by others.
-In fact, we often take actual human moral systems to be both authoritative yet open to criticism on moral grounds.
-In this way, moral discourse seems to function in as a mechanism both of enforcement and of revolution.
+In fact, we often take actual human moral systems like codes of honor or systems of religious morality to be both authoritative yet open to criticism on moral grounds.
+In this way, moral discourse seems to function as a mechanism both of enforcement and of revolution.
 The practices of deploying extant moral systems, I want to argue, is ontologically dependent on the more basic practice of moral discourse (in the general sense).
-By applying the framework for use-based analyses of meaning that I have developed in my dissertation, I hope to show that various pragmatic and epistemic features of moral assertions (in the general sense) make them particularly well suited to be adapted for the use we find for them in cultural and religious codes of conduct.
+By applying the framework for use-based analyses of meaning that I have developed in my dissertation, I hope to show that various pragmatic and epistemic features of moral assertions (in the general sense) make them particularly well suited to be adapted (or coopted) for the use we find for them in cultural and religious codes of conduct.